top of page

 Spider-Man SNES

-Based on the '90s cartoon with bosses like Chameleon, Hammerhead and Hydroman but includes some comic classics like The Owl, Beetle and Jack-O-Lantern.
-Difficulty settings keep it fair but you can get stuck maneuvering between two planes.
+It's based on the '90s cartoon with bosses like Chameleon, Hammerhead and Hydroman but includes some comic classics like The Owl, Beetle and Jack-O-Lantern.
+The inclusion of difficulty settings keeps it beatable but it's easy to get stuck maneuvering between the two planes.

 Release: Feb 13, 1995